HrishikeshRajashekarbabu/clubfair/README.md

 - Rohith Raj
 - Mustafa Amir

-It's purpose is to help students organize their club activities at Uplift North Hills Preperatory.
+Its purpose is to help students organize their club activities at Uplift North Hills Preperatory.

 # Technologies
 - Actionscript: Client and Front-end language